libretiny-eu/libretiny/docs/getting-started/README.md

 ### LT configuration

-LibreTuya has a few configuration options that change its behavior or features.
+LibreTiny has a few configuration options that change its behavior or features.
 Refer to [LT configuration](../dev/config.md) for details.

 ### GPIO usage - important change